jaxcksn/CS3365-MBS/dev-compose/README.md

-# Dev Compose Documentation
+# Dev Compose

+Use this to start the development MySQL database

+## Getting Started

-## Prereqs
+## Requirements

-To run the project, make sure you have `Docker Desktop` installed.
+Make sure you have `Docker Desktop` installed and can run `docker compose`.

-## Running the Dev Env
+## Running the Dev Database

 Run the following command in the dev-compose directory:
 `docker compose up -d`

-## Stopping the Dev Env
+## Stopping the Dev Database

 Run the following command in the dev-compose directory:
 `docker compose down`